 Caution This is an evolving document, so its contents may change over time.
 If you have any questions or concerns around our review guidelines, please reach out to email@example.com.

 Figma is incredibly excited to be introducing plugins to our community!

-Developers, like you, help our community to discover new ways to design and explore Figma.
+Developers like you help our community discover new ways to design and explore Figma.
 We can't wait to see what you've created.